mircea-negreanu/ex-github-pages-project/concepts/mind-map/node_properties_styles.md

 {% include JB/setup %}

-We are inspiring our node properties and styles from [freeplane](http://sourceforge.net/projects/freeplane).
+We are inspiring our node properties and styles from [Freeplane](http://freeplane.sourceforge.net).
-We currently support a subset of these properties and styles.
+We currently support a subset of Freeplane's properties and styles.

-A property can be changed by using our [Properties Editor].
+A property can be changed by using our [Properties Editor](../core/properties_editor.html).

 ## Style